Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Introduction

 The proof of Theorem \ref{stm:main2} is based on the convergence of curvatures obtained in Theorem \ref{stm:main1}.
-Also, differently from \cite{dfm:convergenceof} where an argument based on viscosity semilimits and perturbed test function method is used, we propose a proof based on the concept of geometric barriers, introduced by De Giorgi in \cite{deg:barriers} as weak solutions to a wide range of evolution problems.
-The study of barriers in relation to geometric parabolic PDEs, such as \eqref{eq:loc-eq}, has been developed by Bellettini, Novaga, and Paolini in the late 90's \cite{bp:someresults,bel:alcunirisultati,bn:someaspects,bn:comparisonresults}.
-It turns out that, for the class of problems under consideration, viscosity theory and barriers can be compared, and this is the key point that we will invoke for our analysis.
+We propose a proof based on the concept of geometric barrier, introduced by De Giorgi in \cite{deg:barriers} as a weak solution to a wide range of evolution problems.
+The study of barriers in relation to geometric parabolic PDEs, such as \eqref{eq:loc-eq}, was developed by Bellettini, Novaga, and Paolini in the late 90's \cite{bp:someresults,bel:alcunirisultati,bn:someaspects,bn:comparisonresults}.
+It turns out that, for the class of problems under consideration, viscosity theory and barriers can be compared, and this is the key point that we will exploit in our analysis.

+We remark that isotropic fractional kernels such as $K(y-x)=|y-x|^{-d-s}$ for $s\in (0,1)$ are not directly included in the class of kernels we are considering, see Example \ref{fractional}.
+Nevertheless the same kind of result as Theorem \ref{stm:main1} for the fractional mean curvature as $s\to 1$ was obtained in \cite{av,v, cdnp:convergence}, whereas the convergence of the level set flow has been proved in \cite{cdnp:convergence} by using viscosity solution methods.

 Finally, we recall that there is a large literature concerning approximation results for mean curvature motions, either with local or nonlocal operators.
-One of the most renowned algorithms is the threshold dynamics type one introduced in \cite{BMO:diffusiongenerated} by Bence, Merriman, and Osher.
-This approach was rigorously settled in \cite{bg:asimple} and \cite{eva:convergenceof}; then, the analysis has been extended to more general diffusion operators, in \cite{ish:ageneralizationof}, \cite{ips:thresholddynamics}, and \cite{cn:convergenceof} (for anisotropic and crystalline evolutions).
-In \cite{cs:convergenceof} Caffarelli and Souganidis provide the convergence to the (isotropic) motion by fractional mean curvature of an analogous threshold dynamics scheme, and this result was adapted to the anisotropic case, also in presence of a driving force, in \cite{cnr:convex}.
+One of the most renowned algoritheorems is the threshold dynamics type one introduced in \cite{BMO:diffusiongenerated} by Bence, Merriman, and Osher.
+This approach was rigorously settled in \cite{bg:asimple} and \cite{eva:convergenceof}; then, the analysis was extended to more general diffusion operators in \cite{ish:ageneralizationof}, \cite{ips:thresholddynamics}, and \cite{cn:convergenceof} (for anisotropic and crystalline evolutions).
+In \cite{cs:convergenceof} Caffarelli and Souganidis established the convergence of an analogous threshold dynamics scheme to the (isotropic) motion by fractional mean curvature, and this result was adapted to the anisotropic case, also in presence of a driving force, in \cite{cnr:convex}.